PoslinskiNet/ember-testing-guide/README.md

 * * *

 # Acceptance tests
-Let's prepare an automatic test of the creation of a new user.
+Let's prepare an automatic test for the creation of a new user.
 After user creation, app redirects to the listing on `/users` route.

 We can use a blueprint to create a new acceptance test: